First Published May 4th 2016 on richardopenshaw.org.uk

 In 1989 the default position of police forces, and many individual officers would be that policing a football match was about dealing with trouble.
 Of course, that was completely wrong; even during dark days of ’70’s and ’80’s hooliganism, those intent on disorder were in the minority.
 When a police force approaches a football match – or protest, or picket line – expecting disorder then it is very difficult to get out of that mindset.
 At Hillsborough they failed to get out of that mindset with the worst possible consequences.
 This default view of football fans as trouble also held sway in the media and government of the day and so, as well as creating an environment in which the tragedy could happen, it made the subsequent cover up very easy indeed.
 The establishment was quite adept at dehumanising football fans.
 If rumours were put around of drunken fans misbehaving, very few people of power and influence would challenge it as it played into their preconceived ideas of football supporters in general and Liverpool fans in particular.
 I heard the suggestion recently that had this happened to a hundred west end theatregoers, the story would have played out very differently.
 It’s difficult to argue with that.

 One newspaper in particular, of course, was only too happy to oblige not just in accepting the police lies but in aggressively promoting them as fact.
 Kelvin Mackenzie has this week been defending himself by claiming that he simply reported what he had been told and that others did so too.
 He’s right, other outlets repeated these claims but none in such a sensationalist manner or with such apparent pleasure.
-The strapline of this blog states that “Everybody Has The Right To Be Wrong” [this strapline was changed in June 2017].
+A phrase I like to borrow from Pete Seeger states that “everybody has the right to be wrong”.
 Kelvin Mackenzie, however, abuses that right.
 By using the headline ‘THE TRUTH’, The Sun – and Mackenzie personally – implied in the strongest possible terms that this version of events was unquestionable.
 The equally strong implication was also that those who did challenge it were, in fact, lying.
 Kelvin Mackenzie and his excuse for a newspaper were morally bankrupt then, and remain so today with their refusal to mention the inquest verdicts on their front page and continued defence of simply repeating what they were told.
 Is it normal for journalists to print as fact allegations that they have clearly not checked themselves?
 Mackenzie has expressed regret this week – since the jury effectively forced his hand – but in 2006 he maintained “I wasn’t sorry then and I’m not sorry now” as he claimed that an earlier apology was made purely to placate Rupert Murdoch.
 Like Kelvin Mackenzie, David Cameron appears to have changed his position a little in light of the verdict.
 “I would like to pay tribute” he said, “to the extraordinary courage of the Hillsborough campaigners in their long search for the truth.”
 I’m sure we all would, I certainly do.
 However, in 2011 the Prime Minister likened that search to “a blind man, in a dark room, looking for a black cat that isn’t there”.

 Finally, the FA must take a long, hard look at themselves.
 Why was Hillsborough still being used?
 There had been similar, though much smaller, crushing incidents in previous years, including both the 1981 and 1988 FA Cup semi-finals.
 The stadium was clearly not fit for such a big game, which is certainly something that the Taylor Inquiry concluded almost at the beginning of this process.
 To date, the FA, along with South Yorkshire Police have faced no consequences for their failures which resulted in the deaths of 96 innocent football supporters.
 All of the consequences have been faced, with dignity, by the Hillsborough families.
 The time has surely come to redress the balance.